 Polycystic ovarian syndrome (PCOS) is a chronic disorder that results from imbalanced hormone levels.
 Because our adrenal system influences pretty much everything in our body, PCOS can come with a lot of difficult symptoms.
-Even people who aren’t super familiar with PCOS are aware of symptoms like infertility, hair loss, weight gain, and irregular periods but there’s a lot more to it!
+Even people who aren’t super familiar with PCOS are aware of common symptoms of PCOS like infertility, weight gain, unwanted hair growth, polycystic ovaries, heavy menstrual bleeding, and irregular or absent periods, but there’s a lot more to it!
+PCOS symptoms include excess hair growth on the face, acne, sleep issues, mental health struggles, and more.

 If you’re a woman with PCOS, you know one of the most challenging daily symptoms is chronic fatigue.
 Feeling tired all the time isn’t just about being sleepy.
 Fatigue can impact your social life, your career, your personal ambitions, and your confidence!
 It’s so important to find the root cause of this symptom so you can live your best PCOS life without being controlled by your symptoms . . . but how?